 - Bit 3: This bit is the parity enable bit.
-When bit 3 is set, a parity bit is generated in the transmitted data between the last data word bit and the first stop bit.
+When bit 3 is set, a parity bit is generated in transmitted data between the last data word bit and the first stop bit.
 In received data, when bit 3 is set, parity is checked.
 When bit 3 is cleared, no parity is generated or checked. - Bit 4: This bit is the even parity select bit.
-When parity is enabled (bit 3 is set) and bit 4 is set, even parity (an even number of logic 1's in the data and parity bits) is selected.
+When parity is enabled (bit 3 is set) and bit 4 is set, even parity (an even number of logic 1s in the data and parity bits) is selected.
 When parity is enabled and bit 4 is cleared, odd parity (an odd number of logic 1s) is selected. - Bit 5: This is the stick parity bit.
 When bits 3, 4, and 5 are set, the parity bit is transmitted and checked as cleared.
 When bits 3 and 5 are set and bit 4 is cleared, the parity bit is transmitted and checked as set.
 When bit 5 is cleared, stick parity is disabled. - Bit 6: This bit is the break control bit.
-Bit 6 is set to force a break condition, i.e., a condition where the serial output (SOUT) terminal is forced to the spacing (low) state.
-When bit 6 is cleared, the break condition is disabled.
-The break condition has no affect on the transmitter logic; it only affects the serial output. - Bit 7: This bit is the divisor latch access bit (DLAB).
+Bit 6 is set to force a break condition; i.e., a condition where SOUT is forced to the spacing (cleared) state.
+When bit 6 is cleared, the break condition is disabled and has no affect on the transmitter logic; it only effects the serial output. - Bit 7: This bit is the divisor latch access bit (DLAB).
 Bit 7 must be set to access the divisor latches of the baud generator during a read or write.
 Bit 7 must be cleared during a read or write to access the receiver buffer, the THR, or the IER.

-line status register (LSR)†
+line status register (LSR)[†]

 The LSR provides information to the CPU concerning the status of data transfers.
-The contents of this register are described in the following bulleted list and summarized in Table 3.
+The contents of this register are summarized in Table 3 and are described in the following bulleted list.

 - Bit 0: This bit is the data ready (DR) indicator for the receiver.
-Bit 0 is set whenever a complete incoming character has been received and transferred into the RBR or the FIFO and is cleared by reading all of the data in the RBR or the FIFO. - Bit 1‡: This bit is the overrun error (OE) indicator.
-When bit 1 is set, it indicates that before the character in the RBR was read, it was overwritten by the next character transferred into the register.
+Bit 0 is set whenever a complete incoming character has been received and transferred into the RBR or the FIFO.
+Bit 0 is cleared by reading all of the data in the RBR or the FIFO. - Bit 1[‡]: This bit is the overrun error (OE) indicator.
+When bit 1 is set, it indicates that before the character in the RBR is read, it is overwritten by the next character transferred into the register.
 The OE indicator is cleared every time the CPU reads the contents of the LSR.
 If the FIFO mode data continues to fill the FIFO beyond the trigger level, an overrun error occurs only after the FIFO is full and the next character has been completely received in the shift register.
-OE is indicated to the CPU as soon as it happens.
-The character in the shift register is overwritten but is not transferred to the FIFO.
+An OE is indicated to the CPU as soon as it happens.
+The character in the shift register is overwritten, but it is not transferred to the FIFO.

-The line status register is intended for read operations only; writing to this register is not recommended outside of a factory testing environment ‡ Bits 1 through 4 are the error conditions that produce a receiver line status Interrupt.
+[†] The line status register is intended for read operations only; writing to this register is not recommended outside of a factory testing environment. [‡] Bits 1 through 4 are the error conditions that produce a receiver line status interrupt.

-line status register (LSR)† (continued)
+line status register (LSR) (continued)[†]